CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 ### Student
 #### `Student(String firstName, String surname, String email, String studentID)`
-Which corresponds to the constructor of your chosen language and creates a student with the generated values.
+Which creates a student with the generated values.

 #### `addCourse(Course course, String grade)`
  Adds a course to the student.
 If the course already exists, the grade is overwritten.
 If the new grade is "5.0," increment the number of failed attempts.